Bury Me Here: Plot

 King Ezekiel, Morgan, Richard, and a group of Kingdom officers meet the Saviors for their routine supply drop-off, after making their way past a blocked road with an open grave nearby.
 Since they were tardy and only delivered eleven cantaloupes instead of twelve, the group leader, Gavin, explains he's going to teach them a lesson so they understand the stakes and orders Jared to shoot someone.
 Jared raises his gun and points it at Richard, who says "Just do it", but Jared shifts his hand at the last second before pulling the trigger and shoots Benjamin in the leg.
 After being rushed to Carol's cottage, Benjamin bleeds out and eventually dies.
 Back at the urban lot, where they encountered the roadblock, Morgan walks alone and begins to become unhinged, similar to his life before learning aikido, experiencing flashbacks of his son and wife.
 He contemplates suicide, but backs out.
 However, he finds the missing cantaloupe hidden in a crate on the street and realizes that Richard intentionally hid the cantaloupe.
 Morgan returns to the Kingdom and confronts Richard, who explains that he planned to provoke the Saviors into killing him, as Gavin had promised he'd be the first to die if anything went wrong.
 He'd hoped his death over something so petty would motivate Ezekiel to fight the Saviors.

-The next day, Ezekiel and the others return to meet the Saviors for a drop to make up for the missing cantaloupe.
+The next day, Ezekiel and the others return to meet the Saviors for a drop to make up for the missing cantaloupe and upon learning about Benjamin's death, Gavin banishes Jared to the outpost, with the threat of death if he tries to say something against it.
 Because Richard has not told Ezekiel the truth yet, Morgan strangles Richard to death and tells everyone that Richard staged the missing cantaloupe in order to incite a war.
 After exposing Richard's plan, Morgan assures Gavin that he knows what's at stake if things went wrong, to which Gavin assents.
 Morgan drags Richard's corpse to the open grave and buries him there.
 He then returns to Carol and confesses that Negan and the Saviors killed Abraham, Glenn, Spencer, and Olivia.
 He explains that Rick wants to fight the Saviors and that's why he was at the Kingdom.
 Morgan prepares to go after the Saviors and promises to kill "every last one", but Carol convinces him to stay.
 Carol returns to the Kingdom and finds Ezekiel, telling him she's moving to the Kingdom.
 She tells him that they need to fight and prepare for the imminent war, to which Ezekiel agrees.
 Back at the cottage, Morgan sits alone on the porch, seemingly whittling the end of his fighting stick into a sharp point.